 How do we distinguish the false from the true?

-Much of Descartes fame and influence is based his initial work entitled `Discourse on Method`, published in 1637, but subsequently consolidated in his work entitled `Meditations on First Philosophy`, published in 1641.
-Although the following breakdown of this work was not used in Descartes work, it hopefully helps provides an initial overview of how his ideas evolve throughout this work:
+Much of Descartes' fame and influence is based his initial work entitled `Discourse on Method`, published in 1637, but subsequently consolidated in his work entitled `Meditations on First Philosophy`, published in 1641.
+Although the following breakdown of this work was not used by Descartes, it hopefully helps provides an initial overview of how his ideas evolve throughout this work: